 Donna: And I’m Donna Botti.
 We’re with Delos Inc and we make the web work for you.

 When a large proportion of your audience say they are “constantly online” how does that impact your local business?
-In this Tech News Tuesday episode we look at a recent Pew Research study on who is online and how often they go online.
+In this Tech News Tuesday episode we’re going to look at a recent Pew Research study on who is online and how often they go online.

 Donna: I think this tracks pretty well with more people increasingly having smart phones as their mobile device, and even maybe their main connected device to the internet.
-The study found that mobile users spend more time online – almost a third say they are “constantly online”
+The study found that mobile users spend more time online – almost a third of that group say they are “constantly online”

 Bob: So what does that constantly online mean?

 Donna: I think it is a change in how we perceive the technology.
 Google has a quote that I like to use – we don’t go online anymore, we live online.
 And I think that is what this constantly online refers to.
 It’s not a separate activity we do anymore, but is part of our everyday life – from GPS, to researching products, sharing pictures and videos, to finding out anything that comes up in conversation – like, what was the score of that game last night?
-Who starred in that movie, what time does a restaurant close, or ya know, ! hear every morning, I hear one of my kids asking our device, will it rain today?
+Who starred in that movie?
+What time does a restaurant close?
+Or ya know, every morning I hear one of my kids asking our device, will it rain today?

 We spend a lot of time with our phones.
 I have an iPhone and I know when Apple first came out with the Screen Time feature (which has a weekly report that tells you how much time per day you spend on your phone) I know I wasn’t the only one horrified by the results.